-An emergency towing eye (A) is fitted to the front of the vehicle to the right of the number plate.
+An emergency towing eye which is stowed with the jack and wheel changing tools is to be fitted to the front of the vehicle to one side of the number plate when required as shown in the illustration.
 No other parts of the vehicle should be used for emergency towing.